FleshMobProductions/PasteMyst-JS/README.md

 ### Getting valid expiration strings for requests

-The PasteMyst API will reject requests for creating new code entries if the expiration value doesn't match with [accepted expiration values](https://github.com/CodeMyst/PasteMyst/blob/master/source/pastemyst.d) which are: **never, 1h, 2h, 10h, 1d, 2d, 1w, 1m** or **1y**.
+The PasteMyst API will reject requests for creating new code entries if the expiration value doesn't match with [accepted expiration values](https://github.com/CodeMyst/PasteMyst/blob/master/source/pastemyst.d).

+Valid expiration values are:  **never, 1h, 2h, 10h, 1d, 2d, 1w, 1m** or **1y**.

 To get a valid expiration string, following methods can be used:

 ```js